 As you can see, narcissists live in a fantasyland of their own sense of exaggerated self-importance.
 When the world acknowledges them as young beauties, they are given the kind of attention the believe they deserve without having to do much to attract it to them.
 As they grow older, the loss of attention can wreak havoc.
 Because they hold a mirror up to the world to see who they are, this lack of attention can very well obliterate their self-worth.Do narcissists have a more difficult time with middle age? #midlife #agingClick To Tweet

-Narcissists are among the most difficult people with whom to have a relationship, be it personal or professional, because no matter what you do or say it isn’t enough to feed their never-ending desire for admiration and applause.
+Narcissists are nearly impossible to have a relationship with, be it personal or professional, because no matter what you do or say it isn’t enough to feed their never-ending desire for admiration and applause.
 They expect to be praised simply for showing up, and watch out if you don’t respond the way they think you should to their slightest effort.
 Narcissists are exhausting, and beware the narcissist whose anger is focused your way:

 The anger of narcissists…can be more demeaning.
 Their criticism evolves from their conviction that others don’t meet their lofty standards–or worse, aren’t letting them get their own way.
 “Narcissistic injuries,” or wounds to the ego, often pave the way for narcissistic rages, which can be passive-aggressive or planned out, as well as sudden.
 They are above you and you have displeased them and probably deserve punishment they will dole out. – Psychology Today